OrdinaryMagician/ibuki_m/README.md

 ### Nudist Mode

 Removes your exoskeleton, jetpack and the minimal clothing **Ibuki** begrudgingly wears to not *"titillate"* people too much in public.
-All that's left is a belt to hold your Hammerspace devices and the very important **Lucky Collar** that **Saya** gave you.
+All that's left is the very important **Lucky Collar** that **Saya** gave you.
 Do note that the added *"looseness"* will increase your view bob as you run, and for obvious reasons you'll lose the ability to fly.
 However, to compensate, the damage resistance of oil will be more effective.

 Note: This doesn't affect the **Mischievous Ellen** follower.
 She's more than used to seeing **Ibuki** naked.